 One of the best alternatives is to use a credit card to purchase the phone.
 Many card providers offer extended warranties to cover any malfunctions the device might have.
 Moreover, using your credit card is a smart way to lower your monthly cell phone bill.
 If you pay your monthly cell bill with your credit card and your device becomes lost or stolen, your card provider might provide financial protection for your loss.

-If you have a current iPhone (iPhone 6s and newer), it makes more sense to buy AppleCare+.
+If you have a current iPhone (iPhone 6s and newer), it makes more sense to buy AppleCare+, which is Apple's version of an iPhone insurance plan.
 For $129.99, you receive the following benefits:

 - One year of hardware coverage

 - Repair or replacement of your phone, its battery, and earphones